 Lease Agreement 101 – Part 3

-Following up on our previous posts on tenants lease agreements and tenant lease provisions, we want to explore the tenant lease agreement in greater detail.
 There are numerous lease provisions which landlords, particularly new landlords aren’t fully aware of.

 Understanding the tenant lease agreement is critical because it is a legally binding document.
 If any parties are not able to comply with the agreed terms, it can lead to a legal proceeding and result in eviction.
 In this article, we continue to look into other key tenancy lease terms, landlords need to understand: